 A Steep Learning Curve

-The challenges did not stop coming.
+The bumps in difficulty did not stop coming.
 Bader had rolled through each opponent unchallenged, but the stakes were raised in a bout against PRIDE legend Antonio Rogerio “Minotoro” Nogueira, the twin brother of his Ultimate Fighter coach.

-Nogueira was riding a seven-fight winning streak, and his skillset spoke for itself.
-“Lil Nog” possessed an intimidating mix of boxing fit for the Brazilian national team, and a prestigious BJJ black belt lineage.
+Nogueira was riding a seven-fight winning streak, and his once advanced skill-set still posed problems.
+“Lil Nog” possessed an intimidating mix of boxing fit for the Brazilian national team (allegedly), and a prestigious BJJ black belt lineage.
 Much of Bader’s punishing top game was stifled by Nogueira’s competence on the mat, it was essentially three rounds of Bader in his guard.
 Nevertheless, it was a decisive victory in the toughest test of his career.

 A rising Jon Jones was next in line.
 The two met for a title eliminator bout at UFC 126, two bouts removed from what would be a legendary finish between Anderson Silva and Vitor Belfort.

-Even then, Jones was a nightmare of creative kickboxing on the feet, and a man among men when it came to grappling exchanges.
+Even then, Jones was working out how to use his length on the feet, and a man among men when it came to grappling exchanges.
 Ryan made a series of mistakes, at one point pulling half guard using a kimura grip in the clinch.
 Disadvantaged off his back, Bader eventually conceded to a modified guillotine choke.

 In what was supposed to be a confidence and resume builder, disaster struck when Bader faced a pioneer and former champion in Tito Ortiz.
 Ortiz brought his A-game, stunning Bader with a sneaky right hand.
 On instinct Bader shot for a leg, giving Ortiz the opportunity to sink in a perfect guillotine in full guard.
 The bout snapped a four-year winless streak for Ortiz.
 Fans were merciless, some completely writing Bader off as a contender in the division.

 Bader bounced back in a huge way in his 2011 matchup with journeyman Jason Brilz.
-Brilz had fought the best in the sport, some would argue he deserved the victory over Rogerio Nogueira.
+Brilz had fought the best in the sport at light heavyweight, some would argue he deserved the victory over Rogerio Nogueira.
 Brimming with confidence, Bader rushed in and launched a bomb that put Brilz to sleep, face down on the canvas.

 This set up yet another massive opportunity.
 A fight against “Rampage” Jackson, in Japan.
 Rampage made his name in PRIDE FC, and the mutual admiration between him and the Japanese fans appeared to ignite a motivating fire.
 Coming off a title loss to Jon Jones, it was time for some redemption of his own.

 For one moment, it appeared “PRIDE Rampage” had returned.
-Timing a Bader knee against the cage, Jackson underhooked the leg and lifted the enormous wrestler into the air.
+Timing a Bader knee against the cage, Jackson underhooked the leg (similar to a Metzger position) and lifted the enormous wrestler into the air.
 Dropping Bader square on his neck, Rampage flurried with punches, before coming to the disappointing realization his opponent was unphased.

 Revenge of the Sith